Easy Vegan Artichoke Pasta

 Pro Tips

-- Feel free to add or take away any veggies that you wish to make this meal your own.
+- Feel free to add or remove any vegetables that you wish to make this meal your own.
 Zucchini, broccoli, and kale also go well in this dish.

 Storage and reheating